“The Sounds of New Orleans: a Tribute to Louis Armstrong”

 (from the December 1949 Ed Sullivan Show with the composer, WC Handy playing the piece.)

 - “Basin Street Blues” https://www.youtube.com/watch?v=x6jwjc7oH5U

 - “When the Saints Come Marchin’ In” This song is a spiritual made famous by Louis Armstrong when he and his orchestra recorded it in May, 1938.
 Included here are three versions that you may enjoy listening to and also watching.
 Notice the differences between the recordings even though they are the same tune!

 (Nola Brass Band in Madrid.
 The band is playing as they walking down the street, probably how it was often heard originally in New Orleans!

 2. Let the music inspire your art!!
 Listen for:

 - Is the sound loud and bold or soft and gentle?

 - Staccato (detached)?

-- What might be the mood of the story and how can you reflect that in your art?
+- What might be the mood of the music and how can you reflect that?

 - When you close your eyes and listen, do you think of particular colors?